 Ginger: Both fresh and ground ginger can be used on all Phases of the South Beach Diet.
 Avoid candied ginger altogether, however.
 Ginger is highly regarded for its anti-inflammatory properties and it aids in digestion.
 For a ginger tea, steep quarter-size slices of peeled fresh ginger in boiling water for about 15 minutes.
-The tea is delicious with lemon and may help relieve nausea.
+It's delicious with lemon and may help relieve nausea.
 We use ground ginger, along with cumin and nutmeg, in our Butternut Squash with Lentils.
 Ginger is also delicious in Indian and Asian dishes, compotes, and healthy desserts.

 Pumpkin pie spice: This popular spice, which is so called because it’s typically used to flavor pumpkin pies, is also a great addition to soups, pasta dishes, whole grain quick breads, and even lattes.
 The spice doesn’t actually come from pumpkin; it’s a combination of cinnamon, allspice, nutmeg, ginger, and cloves.
 Try our South Beach Diet Pumpkin Pie, which uses ground cloves, ginger, and cinnamon to season the pumpkin purée.
 You can sub in pumpkin pie spice for the individual spices.